McLaren to return to full-time IndyCar racing in 2020

 "We acknowledge the challenge ahead of us but McLaren is committed to this partnership and to supporting the team as a whole."

-Alonso does not appear to be interested in a full-time IndyCar ride in 2020, but Brown has indicated the new team will field a third car for the Indianapolis 500.
+Alonso is not interested in a full-time IndyCar ride in 2020, but Brown has indicated the new team will field a third car for the Indianapolis 500.
 Alonso would likely have an option to drive that entry.

+"Fernando is always interested in what McLaren is doing," Brown said.
+"His desire to win the Indy 500 hasn't changed.
+Our desire to do it with him has not changed.
+He wants to be a little selective in what he's doing.
+Fernando is his own man sometimes, and you need to let him make his own decisions."

+Brown said Alonso will meet with McLaren at the Italian Grand Prix next month and the Indy 500 will be on the agenda.

 Comments